tremor-rs/tremor-www-docs/course/contributing/index.md

 <div style='font-size: 20px'>
 You may be here because you want something very specific from tremor and it isn't something we support.
-If that's the case then this section might be for you
+If that's the case, then this section might be for you.
 </div>

 ---